RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/BigData_Processing.md

 **Session windows**: when interruption with flow of events which exceeds certain time period, good for irregularly distributed data wrt time.

 **Late arriving**:-
-- Late arriving data refers to data points that arrive after their expected or desired timestamp.
+- Late arriving data refers to data points that arrive after their expected time or after the watermark for a specific time window.
+- While the data points may be considered late, they can still be processed if they fall within a permissible tolerance or if the processing logic allows for handling late arrivals.
 - Handling late arriving data involves deciding how long to wait for it and whether to process it immediately or treat it as missing data

 **Watermark**:-
 - watermark, which is basically a timestamp indicating that no data older than that timestamp will ever appear in the stream.
-- Any data with timestamps earlier than the watermark is considered on-time, while data with timestamps later than the watermark is considered late.
+- Watermarks are used to determine the completeness of data within a specific time window, but they do not prevent the processing of late arriving data.
 - late arriving data refers to data points arriving after their expected time, while watermarks are timestamps used to track the progress of event time and determine the completeness of data within a time window.

 ## Cloud Composer